 - 1.2 CEUs, 1.2 COCs, 2.0 CMs, ABIH approval #10-238

-DURATION: 2 DAYS
+DURATION: 2 DAYS in person,

 Mr. Lee Vanden Heuvel

 - Manager of Incident Investigation/Root Cause Analysis Services and Senior Risk/Reliability Engineer, ABS Consulting